 Students wrote in their Journals the answer to the questions: 1.
 What is Natural Selection?
 2. Why is the relationship between the toxic newts and the garter snakes considered an evolutionary arms race?
 3. How does evolution really happen (work)?

 They watched a video called Toxic Newts that can be found at this link:

 They also watched the video clip titled How Does Evolution Really Work? that can be found at this link:

-On March 5, 2014, as part of the Chicken Wings and Batter's Arms activity, students watched the video clip Common Past, Different Paths, which can be found at this link:
+As part of the Chicken Wings and Batter's Arms activity, students watched the video clip Common Past, Different Paths, which can be found at this link:

 and part of the video Part 1 of Walking with Prehistoric Beasts to see how the Ambulocetus lived.

 To understand the characteristics of a modern whale, students watched 3 video clips: Alaskan Whales (which can be found as a file on bottom of this web page), Whale Song (which can be found at this web site